Socialism in the United Kingdom: Liberal–Labour and the Independent Labour Party

-The Reform League, which was founded in 1865 to press for universal male suffrage and vote by secret ballot, qualified its demand for suffrage with the phrase "registered and residential" shortly before the passing of the 1867 Reform Act.
-This qualifier excluded a great number of British labourers, casual workers, and unemployed.
+The Reform League, which was founded in 1865 to press for universal male suffrage and vote by secret ballot, qualified its demand for suffrage with the phrase "registered and residential" shortly before the passing of the Representation of the People Act 1867.
+This qualifier excluded a great number of British labourers, casual workers, and the unemployed.
 The change in policy has been attributed to donations received by the League from Liberal Party politicians in 1866 and 1867.
 At the time, Marx wrote that he and Engels had been "betrayed [...] in the Reform League where, against our wishes, [Cremer and Oder] have made compromises with the bourgeoisie".

 However, a great deal of collaboration came to exist between the Liberal Party and the leaders of the labour movement, though Marx saw these as effective bribes by the bourgeoisie and the government.
-The 1867 Reform Act passed and enfranchised roughly three million people, around half of whom were working class.
+The Representation of the People Act 1867 was passed and enfranchised roughly three million people, around half of whom were working class.
 This was extended to five million by the Representation of the People Act 1884, which extended the householder's franchise.
-The Liberal Party was worried about the prospect of a socialist party taking the bulk of the working-class vote, while their great rivals the Conservatives initiated occasional intrigues to encourage socialist candidates to stand against the Liberals.
+The Liberal Party was worried about the prospect of a socialist party taking the bulk of the working-class vote, while their great rivals, the Conservatives, initiated occasional intrigues to encourage socialist candidates to stand against the Liberals.

 In 1874, the Liberals agreed not to put candidates against Thomas Burt and Alexander Macdonald, two miners' leaders who were standing for Parliament.
 Both were elected and became known as Liberal-Labour or Lib-Labs for short.
 Other miners' leaders entered Parliament via the same route.

-In 1888, Robert Cunninghame-Graham the MP for Lanarkshire North-West since the 1886 general election left the Liberal Party and formed his own, independent, Scottish Labour Party, becoming the first socialist MP in the Parliament of the United Kingdom.
+In 1888, Robert Cunninghame-Graham, the MP for Lanarkshire North-West since the 1886 general election, left the Liberal Party and formed his own, independent, Scottish Labour Party, becoming the first socialist MP in the Parliament of the United Kingdom.

 At the 1892 general election, Keir Hardie, another Liberal politician who had joined Cunninghame-Graham in the Scottish Labour Party, was elected as an Independent Labour MP, and this gave him the spur to found a UK-wide Independent Labour Party in 1893.